lessonfuse/docs/content/en/privacy.md

 date: 2017-01-04
 weight: 20
 ---

-We are committed to protecting your privacy.
-This privacy policy describes how we collect and use personal information about you when you visit our website or use our services.
+Welcome to Lessonfuse, where your privacy is of utmost importance to us.
+We are committed to safeguarding your personal information, and this privacy policy outlines how we collect and utilize your data when you interact with our website and services.

-## What information do we collect?
+## What Information Do We Collect?

-Your school email address, phone number and IP addresses which you login from.
+1. **School Email Address, Phone Number, and IP Addresses:** We collect your school email address, phone number, and the IP addresses from which you log in.

-Your lesson plan data.

-## How do we use this information?
+2. **Lesson Plan Data:** We also gather the lesson plan data you input into our platform.

+## How Do We Use This Information?

+Here's how we put your data to use:

-We use your school email address to verify that you are a teacher in Maldives.
+- **School Email Address:** We use your school email address to verify your status as a teacher in the Maldives, ensuring that our services are accessible to educators.

-We use your phone number to contact you if we need to.
+- **Phone Number:** Your phone number is collected for communication purposes.
+We may contact you if there's a need or inquiry related to your account or our services.

-We use your IP address to monitor your usage of our website and services.
+- **IP Address:** We utilize your IP address to monitor your website and service usage.
+This helps us ensure the security and reliability of our platform.

-We use your lesson plan data to further improve our services.

-## How do we share this information?

-We dont. 🙂
+- **Lesson Plan Data:** Your lesson plan data is used to enhance and refine our services continually.
+Your valuable input helps us tailor our offerings to better suit your needs.

+## How Do We Share This Information?

+The good news is that we don't share your information with third parties.
+Your data is safe with us, and we take your privacy seriously. 😊

+At Lessonfuse, we are dedicated to maintaining your trust and protecting your personal information.
+If you have any questions or concerns about your privacy or data security, please feel free to reach out to us.
+Your privacy matters to us, and we are here to ensure your experience with Lessonfuse is both valuable and secure.